ippontech/blog-usa/posts/deploying-a-jhipster-app-to-aws-using-elastic-beanstalk.md

 # Elastic Beanstalk application improvements

 By default, your Elastic Beanstalk application uses a classic load balancer with auto scaling up to 4 instances.
-The default configuration is enough for demo purpose, but if you expect an heavy load I recommend updating the configuration.
+The default configuration is enough for demo purpose, but if you expect a heavy load I recommend updating the configuration.
 Also, it might be a better idea to set the scaling trigger to the `CPUUtilization` metric instead of `NetworkOut`.

-An other good practice is to enable `S3 log storage` or `CloudWatch Logs` in `Configuration > Software`.
+Another good practice is to enable `S3 log storage` or `CloudWatch Logs` in `Configuration > Software`.
 It is always a good idea to have a strong log retention policy with a production application in order to track faulty/suspicious behavior.

  ![](https://raw.githubusercontent.com/falydoor/blog-usa/jhipster-on-aws-with-beanstalk/images/2019/11/eb-configuration.png)